 He still is, of course, all these things.

 All those good things we can be, as well.
 Not because we are God, but because the Spirit of God dwells within us.

 As baptized Christians, confirmed in our Catholic faith, the Spirit of God is within us.
 And so, the ability to love unconditionally and to show mercy, to be compassionate, all those good things, we are capable of.
 We cannot love like that on our own.
 To love with “the love with which God loves” is a gift we are given by our Triune God.
 (Thank you for those words, Fr.
 Stephen Torraco.)

 And so if we embrace that power within us, we don’t worry about who’s in charge in our relationships, including our marriages; we don’t concern ourselves with who gets the credit, or about giving up “control”.
 We don’t even think of those things because from Jesus’ perspective, those things don’t matter.

 If we each are giving of ourselves to one another, 100%, we give and do not count the cost, to quote St. Ignatius.
 And if we give each other the respect we are all deserving of as human beings made in the image of God and sanctified by His becoming one of us, it is a communal experience.
-God and Jesus loving one another and giving us the Holy Spirit, while husband and wife love one another and make a family, are united with each other.
+God and Jesus loving one another and giving us the Holy Spirit, living in us and with us – husband and wife loving one another and making a family – we are all united with one another.